SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 	Error signal: 'Variable ', aString, ' not found'
 ```

-Now we can simply define the method scopeDefining: within the interpreter.
+Now we can simply define the method `scopeDefining:`' within the interpreter.
 It just delegates to the current scope.

 ```